Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Introduction

 \section{Introduction}

-When we look at a complex high-dimensional scene, we perceive its constituent objects, and their properties such as shape and material.
-Similarly, what we perceive when we read a piece of text builds on the word-like units it is composed of.
-Linguists call these units \textit{morphemes}, the smallest meaningful units in a language.
+When we look at a complex scene, we perceive its constituent objects, and their properties such as shape and material.
+Similarly, what we perceive when we read a piece of text builds on the word-like units it is composed of, namely \textit{morphemes}, the smallest meaning-bearing units in a language.
+This paper investigates deep learning models which discover abstract representations of such meaningful units from the distribution of character sequences in natural text.

-In recent years, there has been an emerging interest in unsupervised object discovery in vision \citep{eslami2016attend,greff2019multi,Engelcke2020GENESIS:}.
-The goal is to segment the scene into its objects without supervision and ideally obtain an object-centric representation of the scene.
-These representations will lead to better generalization to unknown scenes, and additionally will facilitate abstract reasoning over the image.
-Most of this work achieves its goal via modeling the scene as a composition of objects and learning the latent object representations through an auto-encoding objective. \citet{eslami2016attend} use a recurrent neural network for predicting the latent properties of an object at every step and decode those properties to reconstruct the objects in the scene. \citet{greff2019multi} use spatial Gaussian mixture model with amortized iterative refinement under the variational framework for learning the latent object representations.
-Recently, \citet{locatello2020object} propose an iterative attention-based algorithm called Slot Attention for discovering objects.
-They define a set of feature vectors (i.e., slots) which can bind to any object in the image by applying their proposed algorithm.
-Their method is simple and efficient to use, in comparison to the previous work in the field.
+In recent years, there has been an emerging interest in unsupervised object discovery in vision \citep{eslami2016attend,greff2019multi,Engelcke2020GENESIS:,elsayed2022savi++,seitzer2023bridging}.
+The goal is to segment the scene into its objects without supervision and obtain an object-centric representation of the scene.
+These representations should lead to better generalization to unknown scenes, and additionally should facilitate abstract reasoning over the image. \citet{locatello2020object} proposed a relatively simple and generic algorithm for discovering objects called Slot Attention, which iteratively finds a set of feature vectors (i.e., slots) which can bind to any object in the image through a form of attention.

-Inspired by this line of work in the image domain, we aim at finding meaning bearing units from a sequence of characters without supervision.
-More specifically, our goal is to learn a set of abstract continuous representations of \textit{objects} in the text.
-We adapt the Slot Attention module \citep{locatello2020object} for our purpose.
-To the best of our knowledge, we are the first to employ an unsupervised object discovery method in text for inducing meaningful units.